chevereto/v3-docs/setup/stacks/container-registry.md

 ```

 * Create the new image as [described earlier](#step-by-step-guide)
-* Pull the updated image and re-build the Chevereto container(s)
+* Pull the updated image and re-build the Chevereto container